 The “Cool Down” showed a slow but sporadic increase in calorie burn for the first 15 minutes. (see chart below)

-Then around half way through the Cool Down, the intensity levels spontaneously jumped up to nearly Hardcore levels…. characterized by a very light, barely perceptible shivering sensation in the small muscles of the lower back.
+Then around half way through the Cool Down, the intensity levels spontaneously jumped up significantly…. characterized by a very light, barely perceptible shivering sensation in the small muscles of the lower back.
 Calorie burn levels jumped to 230%.

-To start the ‘Hardcore’ portion of the experiment, 2 cups of ice water were drank during the between-session calibration.
+To start the High intensity or ‘Hardcore’ portion of the experiment, 2 cups of ice water were drank during the between-session calibration.
 Calorie burn numbers increased to 301%.
 This is a huge metabolic boost.
-At this rate, at weighing 185lbs, the subject would burn the obligatory “500 calories a day” (for 1lb of fat loss per week) in around 2hrs, independent of dietary restriction and without exercise.
+At this rate weighing 185lbs the subject would burn the obligatory “500 calories a day” (for 1lb of fat loss per week) in around 2hrs, independent of dietary restriction and without exercise.
 This is truly significant, and shows the Cool Fat Burner and Cool Gut Buster as viable means to aid in weight loss.

-There was a technical glitch during the experiment around 1/2 way through the ‘Hardcore’ portion of the test (red line in chart above).
-16 minutes of data were lost.
+There was a technical glitch during the experiment around 1/2 way through the ‘Hardcore’ portion of the test.
+Sixteen minutes of data were lost.
+This would have been even more high intensity calorie burning at around a 300% boost.
 After this, when the 2nd round of ice water was drank, the water did not seem as cold as the first round of drinks that started the Hardcore section.
 Along with the missing 16 minutes, the overall cold-stimulus was decreased, and we see a drop to 273%.

 During the ‘Recovery,’ when the Cool Fat Burner was removed, we still see a significant increase in caloric burn.
 232% during the first 15 minutes.
 What is noteworthy here, is to remember that this was a thermo-neutral room, 71°F, and ideally, one should use the CFB in a cooler environment.
 In other words, if one were using the CFB at home, and took it off after there session, but stayed in a cold environment, they would almost certainly have even higher calorie burn numbers (and for a longer time) during the ‘recovery’ phase, than what is modeled here.
 Even in the last half of the Recovery segment we see a significantly boosted metabolism.